openstack-archive/sahara/doc/source/devref/quickstart.rst

         "auto_security_group": true
     }

-Send POST requests to Sahara API to upload NodeGroup templates.
+Send POST requests to the Sahara API to upload NodeGroup templates.
 Make sure that the ``SAHARA_URL`` is set:

 .. sourcecode:: console